shawnr/tech-nerd-novelty-songbook/qa-teams-last-chance.md

 Em7
 Deployment scheduled for tonight and, oh no,
                        A     G
-I just found a bug again
+I just found another bug!
 </pre><pre>
 Am                     G
 There's tofu in our content now,